back

 An Unexpected Benefit of Multi-Resolution in Pano2VR by Tony Redhead.

-For later spherical panos you may find the tiles in six directories.
+In later spherical panos you may find the tiles in six directories.

 The tiles in the directories named similar to this: